Knee Replacement ( Video Link - Knee Replacement )

 There are three main reasons why patients do not get knee replacement done:

 - The thought that the 'surgery may not be successful’ and 'they may become bed-ridden after surgery' scares patients.
-They may have heard or seen some such patients, and this fear becomes stuck in their mind.
+They may have heard or seen some such patients, and this fear gets stuck in their mind.

 Know about your knee joint